-John Davidson Rockefeller was born in Richford, New York in 1839.
+John Davidson Rockefeller was born in Richford, New York on 8th July 1839.
 He attended the Cleveland Central High School and at 16 he became a clerk in a commission house.
 Determined to work for himself, Rockefeller saved all the money he could and in 1850 went into business with a young Englishman, Maurice Clark.
 The company, Clark & Rockefeller Produce and Commission, sold farm implements, fertilizers and household goods.

 Rockefeller's company was fairly successful but did not bring him the wealth he desired.
 In 1862 Rockefeller heard that Samuel Andrews had developed a better and cheaper way of refining crude petroleum.
 Rockefeller sold his original business and invested it in a new company he set up with Andrews called Standard Oil.

 One of the business problems that Rockefeller encountered was the high cost of transporting his oil to his Cleveland refineries (40 cents a barrel) and the refined oil to New York ($2 a barrel).
 Rockefeller negotiated an exclusive deal with the railway company where he guaranteed sixty car-loads a day.
 In return the transport prices were reduced to 35 cents and $1.30.
 The cost of his oil was reduced and his sales increased dramatically.